Skip to content

 ELI5 — The Vibe Check

-Idempotency means 'doing the same thing twice gives you the same result.'
-It's like pressing an elevator button multiple times — you still go to the same floor, not floor times 5.
-In APIs, it means if a network hiccup causes your payment request to be sent twice, the customer only gets charged once.
-It's the reason you don't get double-billed.
+Idempotency means doing the same thing twice gives you the same result as doing it once.
+Like pressing the elevator button 47 times — the elevator still comes just once.
+In APIs, an idempotent request means if the network glitches and your payment request gets sent twice, the customer only gets charged once.
+It's the difference between a reliable system and double-charging your users.

 Real Talk